rodneylab/gatsby-functions-fauna/README.md

   Gatsby Functions Fauna
 </h1>

-Demo site fir showing new Gatsby Cloud Fucntions feature.
+Demo site for showing new Gatsby Cloud Functions feature.
 This is an MDX blog site built on the Gatsby v3 starter:  <a aria-label="open gatsby-starter-climate starter" href="https://github.com/rodneylab/gatsby-starter-climate" rel="noopener">gatsby-starter-climate</a>.
-Boilerpate code for a <a aria-label="Vist the Gatsby website" href="https://www.gatsbyjs.org" rel="nofollow">Gatsby 3</a> blog using <a aria-label="Vist the Gatsby website" href="https://www.netlify.com/" rel="nofollow">Netlify</a> for hosting.
-Based on principles of:
+Boilerpate code for a <a aria-label="Vist the Gatsby website" href="https://www.gatsbyjs.org" rel="nofollow">Gatsby 3</a> blog using <a aria-label="Vist the Gatsby website" href="https://www.gatsbyjs.com/products/cloud/" rel="nofollow">Gatsby Cloud</a> for hosting.

-- Accessibility
-- Security
-- Speed

 Features:
-- Optimised for Gatsby 3 - using File Route API, new Gatsby 3 Image Plugin
-- 100% score of Lighthouse accessibility
-- No accessibility warning on axe check
-- High lighthouse speed scores
-- A or higher security rating for headers from securityheaders.com
-- Correct use of semantic HTML (only one `<h1>` per page, sections and posts use `<section>` and `<article>` correctly etc.).
+- Comments stored <a aria-label="Open the fauna website" href="https://fauna.com/">using Fauna data API</a> as a database.
+These are ingested into the Gatsby GraphQL data layer at build, meaning all commments are static.
+This innovation brings comments to a JAMStack site without the need for Java Script heavy external services which may slow the site down, impacting user experience,
+- Forms use <a aria-label="Meet React Hook Form" href="https://react-hook-form.com/">React Hook Form with added accessibility attributes,
+- Integrated <a aria-label="Learn more about Akismet" href="https://akismet.com/">spam check using Akismet</a>, a long standing rusted anti-spam solution for years, used in millions of sites in the WordPress space.
+The spam stop feature is triggered by a Gatsby Function.
+The function also fires off a rebuild on comment submission.

 ## 🚀 Quick start